-Previous work related to our method includes progressive - or incremental - rendering algorithms in various domains, especially those using reprojection, but also hierarchical rendering algorithms for large point clouds.
+Previous work related to our method includes shuffling algorithms, methods that rely on random sampling of 3D data, progressive - or incremental - rendering algorithms in various domains, especially those using reprojection, and also hierarchical rendering algorithms for large point clouds.
 While we do not use hierarchical structures, or any other spatial acceleration structure, we consider these to be related because they are, to the best of our knowledge, the only other option to render large point clouds at rates higher than 60 frames per second.